The Untamed Wilderness of Labrador’s Torngat Mountains

 But there are also herds of caribou that come into the park during the spring and summer, as well as black bears, wolves and both the red and arctic fox.
 Smaller creatures such as arctic hares, lemmings and voles are also present.
 In the sea, you’ll find whales and seals.
 Dozens of birds arrive to breed here, including some species at risk.

-The Inuit, of course, know the animal migrations, habitats and behaviour well — having lived off the land in these extreme climates for millennia.
-The value of having a local guide cannot be emphasized enough.
+Inuit know the animal migrations, habitats and behaviour well — having lived off the land in these extreme climates for millennia.
+The value and necessity of having a local guide cannot be emphasized enough.

 Landsby can help you explore Canada